qiz-li/lovelace-soft-ui/README.md

 ```

 # Cards
+This is the third part of the **step by step guide**.

 Finally we've arrived on how to configure the cards themselves.
 All the cards below will be able to adjust to dark/light themes depending on if the sun is above or below the horizon.

 ## Lovelace UI mode
-### The following adding of cards uses the UI editor.
+#### The following adding of cards uses the UI editor.

-### If you use Lovelace YAML mode, I have posted my YAML above.
+To add cards using the UI editor, click on the three dots on the top right, then go to `Configure UI` then click on the `+` on the bottom right, then select `MANUAL CARD`

+Paste in the appropriate text for each card.

 ## Text Header Card
 </p>